lohitpt252003/backend-for-annaforces/README.md

 When a user submits a solution, the system provides real-time feedback as the submission is processed:

-1.  **Immediate Response:** The API immediately creates the submission files with a **"Queued"** status and returns a `submission_id` to the user.
+1.  **Immediate Response:** The API immediately creates the main submission files with a **"Queued"** status and returns a `submission_id` to the user.
 2.  **Background Processing:** The entire judging process is handled in a background thread, making the user interface feel much more responsive.
-3.  **Live Status Updates:**
+3.  **Comprehensive Live Status Updates:**
     *   The submission status is first set to **"Running...
 (Testcase X)"** as each test case is executed.
-    *   After every single test case, the submission's `meta.json` file on GitHub is updated with the latest results.
+    *   After every single test case, the system updates the status not only in the main submission file (`submissions/S<id>/meta.json`) but also in the reference files located in the user's and problem's directories (`users/U<id>/submissions/S<id>.json` and `problems/P<id>/submissions/S<id>.json`).
+This ensures the live status is reflected consistently across the entire data structure.
-    *   Once all test cases are complete, the final verdict (e.g., "Accepted", "Wrong Answer") is calculated and all relevant files (submission metadata, user statistics, problem statistics) are updated on GitHub.
+    *   Once all test cases are complete, the final verdict (e.g., "Accepted", "Wrong Answer") is calculated and all relevant files (the main submission metadata, the user/problem references, and overall user/problem statistics) are updated on GitHub with the final result.

-This architecture allows the frontend to poll the submission endpoint and display live updates to the user.
+This architecture allows the frontend to poll any submission-related endpoint and receive a consistent, live status, making the system more robust and transparent.

 ### Judge Service